menu

 Occupations and Workforce

 Packwood is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Packwood is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Packwood who work in sales jobs (100.00%), office and administrative support (0.00%), and personal care services (0.00%).
+Overall, Packwood is a town of managers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Packwood who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle